syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Sorting

-This section explains you about Sorting the data and about the properties and events that involve in Sorting in SfDataGrid.
+This section explains you about Sorting the data and about the properties and events that involve in Sorting in **SfDataGrid**.
-SfDataGrid allows you to apply sorting on its data by setting the SfDataGrid.AllowSorting property to true.
+**SfDataGrid** allows you to apply sorting on its data by setting the **SfDataGrid.AllowSorting** property to true.
 It allows you to sort the data against one or more columns.
 When sorting is applied, the Grid automatically rearranges the data to match with the current sort criteria.
-When SfDataGrid.AllowSorting is true, you can sort the data simply by tapping the column header you wish to sort.
+When **SfDataGrid.AllowSorting** is true, you can sort the data simply by tapping the column header you wish to sort.
 Once sorting is applied, the Grid shows a sort icon in the respective column header indicating the direction of sorting.
 ### Programmatic Sorting

-SfDataGrid also allows to perform sorting from the code.
-This requires you to manually define the SortColumnDescription objects and add it in the SfDataGrid.SortColumnDescriptions collection.
-SfDataGrid sorts the data based on the SortColumnDescription objects that are added to this collection.
+**SfDataGrid** also allows to perform sorting from the code.
+This requires you to manually define the SortColumnDescription objects and add it in the **SfDataGrid.SortColumnDescriptions** collection. **SfDataGrid** sorts the data based on the SortColumnDescription objects that are added to this collection.
 SortColumnDescription object holds following two properties:
 * ColumnName: Name of the sorted column.